adnanislam/technical-writing-samples/heroku-20-upgrade.md

 1. Locate the `stack` attribute under the `”heroku_app”` resource in the `capstone/staging/main.tf` file.
 2. Update the value of the attribute to `”heroku-20”`.
 3. Submit a pull request with the change and assign the pull request to the platform engineering team.
-4. Once the pull request is approved, merge it.
+4. Merge the pull request after it is approved.
 5. Log in to the Terraform website and navigate to the `capstone-staging` workspace.
 6. Verify that the latest plan includes the changes to the stack version as well as any necessary buildpack version updates.
 7. Apply the plan and verify that it runs successfully.
 8. If the plan fails to apply, review the logs outputted on the Terraform website and debug as necessary.
-9. Once the plan on Terraform is applied, make the changes go into effect by restarting the Capstone application with the following command line interface instruction: `heroku restart -a capstone-staging`.
+9. After the plan on Terraform is applied, make the changes go into effect by restarting the Capstone application with the following command line interface instruction: `heroku restart -a capstone-staging`.
 10. Verify that Capstone is stable on staging and that it is [using the Heroku-20 stack](https://devcenter.heroku.com/articles/stack#viewing-which-stack-your-app-is-using).
 11. Repeat steps 1-8 using the `capstone/production/main.tf` file, the `capstone-production` workspace, and the `heroku restart -a capstone-production` command.
 This is to apply the changes to the production environment.